 Machine learning is a branch of AI that builds algorithms and selects models designed to provide results based on the given data.
 The machine learning algorithms recognize patterns in the data to generate and deliver a more refined output.
 The more data you give to the algorithm, the better it gets at pairing patterns, also, use the previously collected results for accurate results.

 Machine learning is the base of any customizable, flexible, and learner-centered learning management system (LMS).
 You may ask how?

 - With the help of machine learning, employers/educators can significantly cut down course time, which lets employees give more time and attention to their job-related tasks.
 And, having access to learners’ progress, employers can schedule training programs accordingly, so that the individual skill/s of employees can be polished.
-This will saves time and resources on those training materials that will neither benefit the current goals nor improve employees’ skills.
+This will save time and resources on those training materials that will neither benefit the current goals nor improve employees’ skills.

-- With eLearning courses, say goodbye to additional payroll hours those devoted to training.
-Your Learning and Development department won’t be needing to spend hours in drafting learners’ results but instead, need to invest more attention in gathering valuable and up-to-date content eLearning materials.
+- With eLearning courses, say goodbye to additional payroll hours devoted to training.
+Your Learning and Development department won’t be needing to spend hours drafting learners’ results but instead, need to invest more attention in gathering valuable and up-to-date content eLearning materials.

 Accessibility in e-learning is about using technology and standards to create training content in a way that is easily accessible to all learners, regardless of their disabilities.

 Do you know, in the UK, 19% of the working population is disabled, according to an estimate, around 3.8 million people are disabled in the UK workforce today?
 The numbers would be more in reality, like many disabilities such as dyslexia or color blindness are often ignorable and often undeclared out of fear of discrimination.